sarthak0797/Digit-Recognition/README.md

 # Accurcay
+  The ANN achieved an accuracy of 94.5%.
-  The network achieved an accuracy of 94.5%
+  The CNN achieved an accuracy of 98.7%